Rules for the Bowling Pin Matches.

 Reloading Magazines Shooters are encouraged to reload magazines and speed loaders while the range is cold to speed the progression of the match.
 Obviously, you cannot handle or load firearms while the range is cold.

 Capacity Restrictions There are no capacity restrictions for semi-automatics or revolvers.
 Extra magazines and speedloaders are permitted.
 You may reload during a string.

 Alibi Strings Alibi strings are only reshot for range failures.
 If your table collapses during the string or there is a timer failure you may reshoot the string.
 Reliability of your firearm is part of the game and there are no reshoots for guns that jam or fail.
 You may change guns between strings as long as the gun you use conforms to the category you began the relay with.

 Starting Position Once the range is called hot, shooters may load rounds into chambers and cock hammers.
 Shooters start from a 45-degree angle to their body.

 Fees & Prizes The match entrance fee is $5.00 for ASC members and $10.00 for the general public.
 Your fee covers one relay.
-Each additional relay is a dollar.
+Each additional relay is $2.
 There are no prizes for winning the match other than the adoration of your shooting buddies.

 Time Commitment We start shooting at 10 AM.
 We can really use your help at 9:30 to set the match up.
 We will do our best to be finished by 1 PM.
 Once again, the breakdown goes much faster if you can stick around to help us pack everything away after the match.